 After establishing these three levels of dissociation, the client is instructed to watch a black and white picture of themselves on the screen of the movie theater at a time before the traumatic event.
 As he focuses on the imagined picture, he is directed to watch himself in the theater as he watches a black and white movie of the traumatic event.
 He watches himself in the theater watching the event until a safe time after the trauma has fully passed.
 This process is repeated until watching the entire movie can be done without any observable discomfort.
 When he can watch the movie comfortably, he is asked to step into it and experience the entire sequence, fully associated, in color, in reverse and at very high speed.
 When the trauma can be talked about with no discomfort, the intervention is presumed to have worked.

-In 2012, Prudential conducted a survey to better understand veterans’ experiences and perceptions around finding civilian careers after transitioning out of service.
-Sadly, the survey revealed that 64% of veterans reported having a difficult transition from military service to civilian life.
+In 2012, Prudential surveyed veterans Veteran’s Employment Challenges.
+A Survey by Prudential – NJISJ ) to understand better veterans’ experiences and perceptions around finding civilian careers after transitioning out of service.
+Sadly, the survey revealed that 64% of veterans reported having difficulty transitioning from military service to civilian life.
 A few of the greatest challenges of transitioning to civilian life were figuring out what was next, relating to non-veteran civilians, and readjusting to social life.
 These challenges also apply to our first responders who are retiring or leaving their profession.

-The struggle some are experiencing may not be PTSD related, but may simply be a result of transitioning out of a service career.
+The struggle some are experiencing may not be PTSD related but may result from transitioning out of a service career.
 Isolation, depression, feelings of helplessness can result from this transition.
-Do not be afraid to ask for help.
+Do not be afraid to ask for help. firstname.lastname@example.org